-Richard DuFour, EdD, was a public school educator for 34 years, serving as a teacher, principal, and superintendent.
-He served as the principal of Adlai E. Stevenson High School in Lincolnshire, Illinois, from 1983 to 1991 and as superintendent of the district from 1991 to 2002.
-During his tenure, Stevenson became what the United States Department of Education (USDE) has described as “the most recognized and celebrated school in America.”
-It is one of three schools in the nation to win the USDE Blue Ribbon Award on four occasions and one of the first comprehensive schools designated a New America High School by USDE as a model of successful school reform.
-Stevenson has been repeatedly cited in the popular press as one of America’s best schools and referenced in professional literature as an exemplar of best practices in education.
+Richard DuFour, EdD, was a public school educator for thirty-four years, serving as a teacher, principal, and superintendent.
+During his nineteen-year tenure as a leader at Adlai E. Stevenson High School in Lincolnshire, Illinois, Stevenson was one of only three schools in the United States to win the U.S. Department of Education Blue Ribbon Award on four occasions and the first comprehensive high school to be designated a New America High School as a model of successful school reform.
+He received his state’s highest award as both a principal and superintendent.

-- Implementing the PLC Process: Will You Soar or Settle?
+- Implementing the PLC at Work™ Process: Will You Soar or Settle?

 - Raising the Bar and Closing the Gap: Whatever It Takes in Secondary Schools

 - Getting Started: Building Consensus and Responding to Resisters

 - Assessing Progress on the PLC at Work™ Journey